 Simply put, trusts function as a way for people to transfer control over their property to another individual.
 For example, Mr. A might place $10,000 in a trust with instructions to transfer the money to Mr. B when Mr. B graduates from college.

 Generally, a trust can function as a straightforward way to transfer property or assets while avoiding entanglement in probate court.
-Using the guidance of an experienced lawyer in the area, a person could identify their goals for their property and create a trust that describes their wishes.
+Using the guidance of an experienced Anaheim trusts attorney in the area, a person could identify their goals for their property and create a trust that describes their wishes.